 It is an easy little hack that cuts down on the probability of error and makes the whole process much simpler.
 You can still roll your truffles in whatever your heart desires.

 Some of the most popular are powdered cocoa, chocolate sprinkles and powdered sugar, but don’t limit yourself.
 Change it up and use flaked coconut, toasted nuts or spices like cinnamon and nutmeg.

 Easy chocolate truffles are the perfect treat to bring to a potluck or party.
 They fill awkward holes on any cookie tray and are the ultimate treat for both Christmas and Valentine’s Day.

-If I had the time and energy, I’d give Godiva a run for their money with this homemade truffle recipe!
+If I had the time and energy, I’d give Godiva a run for their money.
 LOL.

 Some questions you might have about chocolate truffles: